tomwilsonsco/rs-fastsam/README.md

 # rs-fastsam
-A Streamlit app for zero-shot satellite image segmentation using lightweight variants of the Segment Anything Model (SAM), such as FastSAM and MobileSAM.
+A Streamlit app demonstrating zero-shot satellite image segmentation using lightweight variants of the [Segment Anything Model (SAM)](https://segment-anything.com/), such as [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM) and [MobileSAM](https://github.com/ChaoningZhang/MobileSAM).

-This experimental project demonstrates how pre-trained SAM-family models (e.g., FastSAM, MobileSAM) can be applied to Sentinel-2 imagery over Scotland.
+Experimental project to demonstrate how pre-trained SAM-family models (e.g., FastSAM, MobileSAM) can be applied to Sentinel-2 imagery over Scotland.
 The method is most effective for segmenting features with clear visual boundaries, such as agricultural fields and inland water bodies.

 ![App Demo](static/demo.gif)